roseofshron/datasciencecoursera/getdata/codebook.md

 fBodyGyroJerkMag

-The set of variables that were estimated from these signals are:
+I used the following variables calculated from the above list:

 mean(): Mean value